Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Conclusions

-At fixed hierarchy, there can be a total of 8-fold degeneracies (\autoref{tab:8-deg}) with at least one of the octant, $\delta_{13}$, $\delta_{14}$ assuming a wrong value.
+At fixed hierarchy, there can be a total of 8-fold degeneracies (\autoref{tab:8-deg}) with at least one of the parameters - octant of $\theta_{23}$, $\delta_{13}$, $\delta_{14}$ assuming a wrong value.
 We also identify the extra degeneracies due to the presence of $\delta_{14}$ assuming the normal hierarchy and summarise these in \autoref{table:deg_countour-0}, and \autoref{table:deg_countour-90}.
-We can also conclude that presence of the phase $\delta_{14}$ leads to the occurrence of new degeneracies that hinders the discovery of the octant of $\theta_{23}$ precisely.\\
+We can conclude that the presence of the phase $\delta_{14}$ leads to the occurrence of new degeneracies that hinder the discovery of the octant of $\theta_{23}$ precisely.

-In summary, the combination of beam and atmospheric neutrinos provides promising results in the LArTPC detector at DUNE in the presence of sterile neutrinos.
-We can achieve $3\sigma$ sensitivity for octant of $\theta_{23}$ corresponding to true values of $41^\circ,49^\circ$ in both octants.
+In summary, the combination of the beam and the atmospheric neutrinos provides promising results using a LArTPC detector in the presence of an eV scale sterile neutrino.

-\acknowledgments We would like to express special acknowledgment to Jaydeep Dutta, Sushant Raut, and Samiron Roy for their involvement in the earlier stages.
+\acknowledgments We want to express special acknowledgement to Jaydeep Dutta, Sushant Raut, and Samiron Roy for their involvement in the earlier stages.
 We acknowledge discussions with Monojit Ghosh.
 SP acknowledges Kaustav Chakraborty for help in learning numerical analysis using GLoBES.
-AC acknowledges the University of Pittsburgh where initial work has been done.
-AC also acknowledges Ramanujan Fellowship (grant no: RJF2021/000157), of the Science and Engineering Research Board of the Department of Science and Technology, Government of India.
+AC acknowledges the University of Pittsburgh, where initial work has been done.
+AC also acknowledges the Ramanujan Fellowship (RJF/2021/000157), of the Science and Engineering Research Board of the Department of Science and Technology, Government of India.
 SG acknowledges the J.C.
 Bose Fellowship (JCB/2020/000011) of the Science and Engineering Research Board of the Department of Science and Technology, Government of India.
+It is to be noted that this work has been done solely by the authors and is not representative of the DUNE collaboration.